L-E-G/instruction-set-architecture/DESIGN.md

 All other instructions do not use this field at the moment, in the future they may.
 For right now the condition field will be set to null status.

-## Immediate Fields
-Most immediate fields, with the exception of those in graphics instruction, are sign extended to 32-bits.

-Graphics instructions do not extend their immediate fields because they deal with multiple different address spaces.
-The size of these immediate fields has been carefully specified.
-See the [Graphics Memory section](#graphics-memory) for more details.

 ## Instruction Types
 There are 3 instruction types: